 There is no particular reason for that previous paragraph in this newsletter other than it's an area I don't know much about but seems pretty interesting and important.
 Toulouse FC are the only football club that Zelus have publicly (as of this May) named as working with... because they're backed by the company who own a majority stake there.
 Will they also do work with Liverpool now RedBird have invested in FSG?
 The stake RedBird have in Málaga is reportedly much smaller, but what about them?
 Will Marc Reeves' Leeds United connection (a club whose director of football, Victor Orta, was on a panel at the recent StatsBomb conference, so presumably open to this kind of thing) get an in for Blue Crow there?
 Those last three sentences are all mere speculation, but you can imagine how these connections might be able to be leveraged.

 However, if, as a consultancy, you're dealing with multiple different teams in multiple different sports, that could present another problem.
 How long will you have to spend getting to grips with lots of different data sources, repeating the same processes over and over again because your new client uses X provider instead of Y.

-That last problem, and its exact opposite, brings us to data providers.
+That last problem brings us to the data providers themselves.
 They will, of course, just be focusing on their own data, so have an advantage on that front.
 In an ideal world, providers would be the experts in their data, and be able to package it up and productise it and experiment with it in interesting ways.